Tuggummi/TPF/README.md

 ## 1.0.2

-¤ A deathsystem originally created by Andyyy (https://discord.gg/aDU36TEheK) This makes sure that the position script doesn't override when a player dies, before when you died you immediately respawned last loc, but now you either respawn at the hospital (if you're dead) or revive, if you passed out.
+¤ A deathsystem originally created by Andyyy (https://discord.gg/aDU36TEheK) This makes sure that the position script doesn't override when a player dies, before when you died you immediately respawned last loc, but now you either respawn at the hospital (if you're dead) or revive, if you're passed out.

-The passout function doesn't really work, and the help text and the "remaining time til death" disappear from time to time.
+The passout function doesn't really work, and the help text and the "remaining time 'til death" disappear from time to time.
 I don't really know why though.
 If you have a solve, please contact me.

 ¤ Configs for the deathsystem added.